 Geological storage structures

-Two types of structure are being considered:
+Two types of structure are in operation:

-- Deep saline aquifers.
+- deep saline aquifers.
 These non-potable salt water reservoirs, located deep underground, represent the greatest potential when it comes to storage capacity (400 to 10,000 Gt).
 They are better distributed around the world than oil and gas fields but their structure and their capacity to trap CO2 over long periods are not as well understood.
 A major research drive is therefore necessary to assess their geological storage potential and their capacity to confine CO2 over the long term.

-- Depleted oil and gas fields.
+- depleted oil and gas fields.
 This option is interesting since the structures have acted as sealed oil and gas traps for millions of years and the geological environment is relatively well understood.
 However, their capacities are limited, and often located a long way from industrial facilities.
 The CO2 will thus have to be transported over long distances.
 This solution will doubtless be the first to be implemented but it will not be sufficient.

 Storage operations in oil fields are already under way within the context of full-scale trials.